 (2) The period for which a reportable offender’s reporting obligations continue is extended by any length of time for which those obligations are suspended under subsection (1)(a).

-(3) If a child protection prohibition order is made under section 90 in respect of a reportable offender whose reporting obligations would (apart from this subsection) expire during the period that the reportable offender is subject to the order, the reportable offender must continue to comply with those obligations until the expiry of that period.
+(3) If a child protection order is made under section 90 in respect of a reportable offender whose reporting obligations would (apart from this subsection) expire during the period that the reportable offender is subject to the order, the reportable offender must continue to comply with those obligations until the expiry of that period.

-(4) If a child protection prohibition order is made under section 90 in respect of a reportable offender whose reporting obligations have expired —
+(4) If a child protection order is made under section 90 in respect of a reportable offender whose reporting obligations have expired —

 (a) the reportable offender is taken, for the purposes of this Part, to have been sentenced for a reportable offence; and